Winter in Lapland – Prepared for Extreme Conditions

 There is something universally magical and exciting about the first snow of the winter.
 This is reflected in the number of calls and emails that the Finnish Lapland Film Commission receives in the autumn asking the same simple, eager question: “Is there snow already up in Lapland?”

 As with most things, patience is a virtue with respect to the first snow.
-The first flurries might sprinkle the dazzling autumn colours of the upland fells as early as late August, although at lower altitudes it’s more likely to happen in October.
-It can take a few weeks to accumulate, during which period it will turn to slush, then to ice, then to clean white snow again.
+The first flurries might sprinkle the dazzling autumn colours of the upland fells as early as late August, although at lower altitudes, it’s more likely to happen in October.
+It can take a few weeks to accumulate, during which, the snow will turn to slush, then to ice, then to clean white snow again.

-Good and permanent snow cover is extremely likely on the Arctic Circle at Christmas, obviously a popular time for seasonal shoots, although the Christmas ambience can be recreated at any time.
-In Lapland at least services are prepared for the first heavy blizzards, which means roads, railways and airports operate as normal.
+Good and permanent snow cover is extremely likely on the Arctic Circle at Christmas, obviously a popular time for seasonal shoots, although the Christmas ambiance can be recreated at any time.
+In Lapland at least, services are prepared for the first heavy blizzards, which means roads, railways and airports operate as normal.

 Check out the Finnish Meteorological Institute’s Snow Statistics page at http://en.ilmatieteenlaitos.fi/snow-statistics for more details of snow cover.